autorope/donkeycar/docs/guide/virtual_race_league.md

 ## Setup for Donkeycar users

 If you are using the donkeycar framework to race, you can use follow the guide to [setup the simulator](/guide/simulator/).
+If visuals directions help out, checkout the [Windows Sim Setup Screen-Cast on Youtube](https://youtu.be/wqQMmHVT8qw).
 Use this to practice before the race.
 When it comes time to race, modify your myconfig.py to have these two changes:

 ```
 DONKEY_SIM_PATH = "remote"